ravendb/bootcamp/src/Unit-1/lesson6/README.md

 JSON.

 The `Store` method is responsible to register the "storing" intention in the session.
-Just after the `Store` call you can access the document id, even though the document was not saved to the database yet.
+You can access the document right after the `Store` call was made, even though the document was not saved to the database yet.
 The `SaveChanges` method applies the registered actions in the session to the database.